 There is an advisory 20mph speed limit over the Bridge and its approach roads.

-The axle counting and Bridge Card systems together provide the Whitchurch Bridge Company with valuable management and internal control information including financial audit trails from the number of vehicle crossings to Toll receipts - by Bridge Card and by cash - and to cash banked.
+The Parkare Bridge Card system provides the Whitchurch Bridge Company with valuable management and internal control information including financial audit trails from the number of vehicle crossings to Toll receipts - by Bridge Card and by cash - and to cash banked.

-There is also a local environmental weight limit in Whitchurch-on-Thames of 7.5 tonnes mgw.
-The Police have powers to prosecute the drivers of vehicles which contravene this weight limit.
+There is an environmental weight limit of 7.5 tonnes mgw on the Bridge, as there is in Whitchurch-on-Thames.
+Drivers of vehicles which contravene this weight limit are liable to prosecution.

 The local road network is unsuitable for heavy vehicles, with narrow roads and one-way sections in both Whitchurch and Pangbourne.
 The low (11ft headroom) railway bridge in Pangbourne normally prevents heavy vehicles from approaching the Bridge from the south.
 Toll collectors are instructed to inform drivers of high vehicles approaching from the north that they need to find an alternative route, but that they are allowed to cross the Bridge to turn by the Working Mens Club as this causes less disruption than reversing and turning in Whitchurch-on-Thames.
 We contact the Police to resolve any traffic congestion issues caused by large vehicles.